How to restore 2FA?

 If, for example, you change your phone and do not have the authentication key saved, installing a new authenticator will not restore access to the account.
 However, it is possible to disable two-factor authentication.

-If your account is verified with online banking credentials, you can disable 2FA using our mobile app as follows:
+If your account is verified with online banking credentials, you can disable 2FA as follows:

-- Log in to the mobile app and go to Settings → Security Settings
+- Log in and go to Settings → Security Settings

 - Confirm the removal of 2FA with your online banking credentials